matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 (thus avoiding the need to add `m.room.member` events to the event graph within the room).

-Join rules, invites and 3PID invites work as for a normal room.
+Join rules, invites and 3PID invites work as for a normal room, with the exception that `invite_state` sent along with invites should be amended to include the event containing the type `m.space`, to allow clients to discern whether an invite is to a space-room or not.

+XXX: Should we also include a MSC2946 summary of the space in the invite too?

 ### Relationship between rooms and spaces